 The core of the ERP design model was the general ledger.
 The idea was that whenever actual business took place, it was also an “accounting event” - a sale, a purchase, an inventory shipment.
 But workers and managers take action based on business events, not journal entries.
 The general ledger-centric design of ERP did not allow organizations to describe the key business processes that acquire and serve customers, drive revenue and build lasting value for the organization.

-Today, there is a similar change in perspective underway in the digital asset management (DAM) world, which I discussed in our recent Nuxeo webinar, Best Practices in Enterprise Video and Digital Asset Management, now available on demand.
+Today, there is a similar change in perspective underway in the digital asset management (DAM) world.

 The file-centric design of DAM cannot properly describe or optimize how digital assets are created, shared and acted upon.
 This is an increasingly serious limitation as more organizations recognize that boosting competitiveness requires empowering workers and teams with a true digital workplace: a seamlessly integrated technology environment that can unify diverse content sources, streamline access to content and expedite critical business workflows.

-A metadata-centric design model is one of the many major advantages the Nuxeo Platform offers over traditional DAM applications.
-Watch our webinar on-demand, Best Practices in Enterprise Video and Digital Asset Management, to learn more and to discover the key functionality you should expect from a truly strategic, modern DAM platform.
+metadata-centric design model is one of the many major advantages the Nuxeo Platform offers over traditional DAM applications.